Porcelain Dental Crowns

 Like porcelain crowns, porcelain onlays are made to resemble the natural tooth.
 Onlays are advantageous dental restorations that may be ideal for repairing the same injuries that dental crowns cover, but smaller.
 For example, a dental onlay may be recommended to restore strength to a tooth that has a minor fracture or chip on the chewing surface.
 This restoration could be referred to as a partial crown.
 It is made in a dental lab and is secured to the tooth with strong bonding material.
 With proper care, an onlay can last many years.

-If you are interested in New York City and Manhattan porcelain crowns at NYC Smile Design, please contact our helpful team at 212-452-3344.
+If you are interested in New York City and Manhattan porcelain crowns at NYC Smile Design, please call our helpful team at 212-452-3344 or visit our website.
 We serve NYC and all of the surrounding areas in New York.